drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L05/slides.md

 > Garbage in, garbage out.

  Data cleaning is the process of converting source data into target data without errors, duplicates, or inconsistencies.
-You will often need to structure data in a way that is useful for your analysis, so learning some basic data manipulation is **essential**.
+You will often need to structure data in a way that is useful for analysis, so learning some basic data manipulation is **essential**.

 <!--s-->